Alipsa/ride/src/bin/readme.md

-This is expected to be the last beta release.
-All features that was envisioned for version 1.0 are now implemented.
+This is version 1.0 of Ride.

 At this point Ride is usable and provides a nice IDE for developing and testing R scripts aimed to run in the Renjin ScriptEngine.